GingerCandy/GingerMediaFile/README.md

 # GingerMediaFile
-Bot menghasilkan tautan yang dapat dibagikan di dalam telegram untuk video, photo, dokumen dan bisa berbagi secara grup.
+The bot generates shareable links in Telegram for videos, photos, documents and can be shared in groups.
 <hr>

 <a href="https://heroku.com/deploy?template=https://github.com/GingerCandy/GingerMediaFile">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>
 </br>
-Ganti tautan dengan template github Anda.
+Replace the link with your github template.
 </br></br>
 <a href="https://youtu.be/zw_ijvhzomI">
-Klik di sini untuk menonton cara meng-host
+Click here to watch how to host
 </a>
 </br></br>

-Detail yang diperlukan.</br>
+Required details.</br>
-<code>TOKEN</code> - Dapatkan Token bot dari bot father.</br>
+<code>TOKEN</code> - Get bot Token from bot father.</br>
-<code>DOMAIN</code> - Sama dengan nama aplikasi yang Anda masukkan di Heroku.</br>
+<code>DOMAIN</code> - Same as the app name you entered in Heroku.</br>
-<code>botUSERNAME</code> - Nama pengguna bot Anda tanpa '@'.</br>
+<code>botUSERNAME</code> - Your bot username without the '@'.</br>
-<code>DB_URL</code> - Buat akun di https://www.mongodb.com/cloud/atlas , nama database - GingerMediaFile ,nama collection - GingerFileBackup.
-Klik Connect dan pilih 'Hubungkan aplikasi Anda'.copy tautan dan ganti "< password >" dengan kata sandi pengguna yang memiliki akses ke DB dan ganti "myFirstDatabase" untuk "GingerMediaFile".
-Kalau mau ubah sesuai keinginan nama databasenya ada di folder config.</br>
+<code>DB_URL</code> - Create an account at https://www.mongodb.com/cloud/atlas , database name - GingerMediaFile , collection name - GingerFileBackup.
+Click Connect and select 'Connect your application'.copy the link and replace "<password >" with the password of the user who has access to the DB and replace "myFirstDatabase" for "GingerMediaFile".
+If you want to change the database name you want, it's in the config folder.</br>
-<b>Tautan DB_URL</b>
+<b>DB_URL Link</b>

     mongodb+srv://login:password@bot.qnbbq.mongodb.net/database?retryWrites=true&w=majority

-<code>LOG_CHANNEL</code> - buat saluran pribadi dan dapatkan ID saluran (jika Anda tidak dapat meneruskan ID saluran apa pun dari saluran ke @getidsbot itu mungkin terlihat seperti -1001234567899).
+<code>LOG_CHANNEL</code> - create private channel and get channel ID (if you can't pass any channel ID from channel to @getidsbot it might look like -1001234567899).
-<code>ADMIN</code> - ID Akun Anda (jika Anda tidak dapat menemukannya menggunakan bot seperti @getmyid_bot). <b>Jika ada tambahan ADMIN1 ADMIN2 dan seterusnya, tulis sesuai contoh yang ada di config Heroku dan tinggal kasih angka di belakangnya</b></br>
+<code>ADMIN</code> - Your Account ID (if you can't find it using a bot like @getmyid_bot). <b>If there is an additional ADMIN1 ADMIN2 and so on, write it according to the example in the Heroku config and just put a number behind it</b></br>

 <hr>

-<h2>Berikut adalah beberapa perintah dan penggunaan admin.</h2>
+<h2>Here are some admin commands and usage.</h2>

-~ Bagaimana pengguna melarang, unban dan kick dari bot dan grup.
+~ How users ban, unban and kick from bots and groups.
-<code>/ban</code> userID caption jika ada.</br>
+<code>/ban</code> userID caption if any.</br>
-<code>/banchat</code> userID (pribadi).</br>
+<code>/banchat</code> userID (private).</br>
 <code>/unban</code> userID.</br>
-<code>/unbanchat</code> userID (pribadi).</br>
+<code>/unbanchat</code> userID (private).</br>
 <code>/kick</code> userID.</br>
-<b>Dapatkan UserID dari saluran log.</b></br>
+<b>Get UserID from log channel.</b></br>

-~ Bagaimana cara menggunakan pin dan unpin di grup.</br>
+~ How to use pin and unpin in groups.</br>
-<code>/pin</code> reply ke pesan yang mau di pin.</br>
+<code>/pin</code> reply to the message you want to pin.</br>
-<code>/unpin</code> reply ke pesan yang mau di unpin.</br>
+<code>/unpin</code> reply to the message you want to unpin.</br>

-~ Bagaimana cara kirim pesan ke pengguna dari grup.</br>
+~ How to send a message to a user from a group.</br>
-<code>/send</code> pesan. kirim pesan di grup.</br>
+<code>/send</code> message. send messages in the group.</br>

-<h2>Cara menghapus file dari bot.</h2>
+<h2>How to delete files from bot.</h2>
-Anda dapat menghapus file 4 cara.</br>
+You can delete files 4 ways.</br>

-  ⚫ Hapus file individual dengan file_id.
+  Delete individual files with file_id.

-  ⚫ Hapus file grup dengan mediaId.
+  Delete group files with mediaId.

-  ⚫ Hapus semua file Kirim oleh pengguna.
+  Delete all files Send by user.

-  ⚫ Hapus semua file Kirim ke bot.
+  Delete all files Send to bot.

-~ Hapus file individual dengan file_id.</br>
+~ Delete individual files with file_id.</br>
 <code>/rem</code> file_id.
-Ini akan menghapus file satu per satu saat Anda memberikan file_id, dapatkan file_id dari saluran log.</br>
+It will delete files one by one when you provide file_id, get file_id from log channel.</br>

-~ Hapus file grup dengan mediaId.</br>
+~ Delete group files with mediaId.</br>
 <code>/remgrp</code> mediaId.
-Ini akan menghapus media dalam grup, dapatkan mediaId dari saluran log.</br>
+This will delete the media in the group, get the mediaId from the log channel.</br>

-~ Hapus semua file Kirim oleh pengguna.</br>
+~ Delete all files Send by user.</br>
 <code>/remall</code> userID.
-Anda dapat menghapus semua file dikirim oleh pengguna tertentu jika pengguna mengirim konten atau spam yang kasar, dapatkan userid dari saluran log.</br>
+You can delete all files sent by specific user if user send abusive content or spam get userid from log channel.</br>

-~ Hapus semua file Kirim ke B0T.</br>
+~ Delete all files Send to B0T.</br>
 <code>/clear</code>.
-Ini akan menghapus semua file yang dikirim ke bot secara permanen.</br>
+This will permanently delete all files sent to the bot.</br>

-<h2>Kirim pesan ke pengguna</h2>
+<h2>Send a message to the user</h2>

 <code>/broadcast</code>.
-Anda dapat menyiarkan pesan teks ke pengguna Anda, pesan akan dikirim dari pengguna terakhir bergabung untuk pertama-tama bergabung dengan pengguna untuk mengurangi spam.
-Cobalah untuk tidak mengirim terlalu banyak pesan sekaligus jika Anda memiliki sejumlah besar pengguna.
+You can broadcast text messages to your users, messages will be sent from the last joined user to the first joined user to reduce spam.
+Try not to send too many messages at once if you have a large number of users.

-<h2>Cara mengetahui total pengguna bot.</h2>
+<h2>How to find out the total number of bot users.</h2>

 <code>/stats</code>.
-Anda akan mendapatkan total pengguna memulai bot Anda, data waktu nyata akan diperbarui setelah siaran yang berhasil.
+You will get total users started your bot, real time data will be updated after successful broadcast.
 <hr>

-<b>Jika Anda ingin mendukung kami, ikuti kami di GitHub sebagai dukungan.</b>
+<b>If you want to support us, follow us on GitHub for support.</b>